AuburnACM/auacm/docs/getting_starting.md

 After slecting `install 'code' command in PATH`, you will be able to open projects straight from the terminal using `code project/folder`.

+Before opening the project inside VSC, it's a good idea to make sure that the project's virtualenv is the python being used.
+To do this, you need to source the `activate` file found in the virtualenv directory (which is the `flask` directory inside the `auacm` directory).

+1. Navigate to the main directory: `cd /../auacm`

+2. Source the `activate` file: `source auacm/flask/bin/activate`

+At this point, you can open up the project with `code .`

+To exit from virtualenv, just execute `deactivate`

 ## Useful Commands

 In the main directory of the project, we have a Makefile with a few useful commands for building and linting the project.
 Here are the most important ones: